CSStarfish/Class-Responses/July30Response.md

   **1. Pick two or three news sources and select a few news titles from their feed (about 5 is likely enough).
 For example you could select CNN, Fox News, MSNBC, NPR, PBS, Al Jazeera, RT (Russia Today), Deutsche Welle, Facebook, BBC, France24, CCTV, NHK World or another source you wish you analyze.
 Run your sarcasm model to predict whether the titles are interpreted as sarcastic or not.
 Analyze the results and comment on the different news sources you have selected.**

+* I decided to try out news titles from a range of political viewpoints, so I selected five titles each from MSNBC (more liberal), Fox News (more conservative), and PBS (more independent).
+I then decided to try out another set of five titles from a satirical news source, The Onion, to see how accurate the model would be on titles I knew were meant to be sarcastic.

 **B. Text generation with an RNN**

   **1. Use the generate_text() command at the end of the exercise to produce synthetic output from your RNN model.
 Run it a second time and review the output.
 How has your RNN model been able to “learn” and “remember” the shakespeare text in order to reproduce a similar output?**